epfl-lts2/pygsp/doc/background/spherical_samplings.rst

 ------------------------------------------------------------------------------

-The sampling is made of a `rhombic dodecahedron`_ (a convex polyhedron made of 12 rhombic faces) whose faces are recursively subdivided (into four quadrilaterals) to the desired resolution.
+The sampling is made of a `rhombic dodecahedron`_ (a convex polyhedron made of 12 rhombic faces) whose faces are subdivided into :math:`m^2` finer quadrilaterals projected to the sphere.
-The result is a convex polyhedron made of :math:`n=12⋅4^m` faces.
+The result is a convex polyhedron made of :math:`n=12⋅m^2` faces.
 The graph vertices represent the quadrilateral faces.

 The Hierarchical Equal Area isoLatitude Pixelisation (`HEALPix`_) [Go]_ was